deanhiller/webpieces/README.md

 ### Eclipse Setup

 NOTE: last tested running eclipse on jdk-11.0.2.jdk Eclipse 2018-12 (4.10.0) Build id: 20181214-0600
+BIG NOTE: Eclipse 2019-03 is crap and does not even come close to working at all!!!
+Dont' use it yet until they fix lotsa issues

 1. (if not installed already) install eclipse gradle plugin - The buildship gradle plugin that you install into eclipse
    * Click Help menu -> Eclipse Marketplace...